Varsett/Quas/README.md

     * **Show headset serial number:** Shows the headset serial number
     * **Headset system settings (setting list system/global/security):** Saves to file
     * **Work with Logcat:** Saving Logcat for a selected time or selected volume, can be set manually.
 Logcat search.
-    * **Embed ADB and utility package into the system, as well as remove all this junk from it:** Copies several files to the system directory to work with adb without specifying the current directory
     * **Battery information:** Displays remaining, lost, learned, and nominal capacity.
 Shows battery degradation percentage, status, and health.
 Additional data is saved to file.
-    * **Creating a shared resource on a PC:** Allows you to automate the process of creating a shared directory on a computer, for access from the headset to this network resource
     * **Extracting a bug report:** Extracts a bug report
     * **View CPU-intensive applications:** Displays a list of the most resource-intensive applications
     * **List of files/directories and their size:** Displays a list of available files and directories with their size.
     * **Show the amount of occupied space:** Shows the total memory volume, as well as how much is occupied, free, and the percentage of filling.
     * **USB device connection and disconnection log:** Saves Windows events to a file when a USB cable is disconnected and connected, with the date and time of the events specified.
+    * **Display update information:** Displays information about which updates were installed after resetting the headset to factory settings and initial setup.
+    * **Save all system information wholesale to one archive:** Saving complete information about the headset - system, global, security, bugreport, dumpsys, etc.

+* **Testing, diagnostics, resolving various issues:**
+    * **Restart the headset shell:** Solves the problem of the dark screen
+    * **Restart the headset shell (second option):** Alternative option to the previous item
+    * **Wi-Fi management on the headset:** Disables and enables Wi-Fi on the headset
+    * **Force start of the headset home environment:** Allows you to exit the Home (Virtual) environment in case of a dark screen.
+    * **Managing the Guardian:** Disables and enables the security system (temporarily)
+    * **Proximity sensor management:** Disables and enables the proximity sensor
+    * **Fix the volume button restart problem (remove KeyMapper):** Removes the KeyMapper program, which cannot be removed in the usual way.
+    * **Restart the ADB server on the PC:** Restarts the ADB server on the computer.
+    * **Embed ADB and utility package into the system, as well as remove all this junk from it:** Copies several files to the system directory to work with adb without specifying the current directory
+    * **Restore screen timeout settings (screen timeout):** Restores the default settings
+    * **Creating a shared resource on a PC:** Allows you to automate the process of creating a shared directory on a computer, for access from the headset to this network resource
     * **Cable health check:** USB cable test from PC to headset with test results output for each pass and data transfer rate for this cable.
     * **Camera health check (Quest 2 only):** Displays the temperature of the four external headset cameras.
 The temperature difference between them can determine the malfunction of any of them.
     * **Wi-Fi speed measurement between headset and PC:** The built-in Wireless Connect Tester utility is launched - Wi-Fi speed testing.
 Displays headset and PC IP addresses, allows you to specify your IP address for the PC if it is incorrect.
 You can specify the interval between checks (in milliseconds) and the duration of the check (in seconds).
 Two tests are conducted - direct and reverse.
 The results are saved in a text file.
     * **Network connection statistics (netstat):** Displays complete network connection statistics for the headset
-    * **Display update information:** Displays information about which updates were installed after resetting the headset to factory settings and initial setup.
-    * **Save all system information wholesale to one archive:** Saving complete information about the headset - system, global, security, bugreport, dumpsys, etc.
+    * **Display diagnostic:** Headset display testing
+    * **Management parameters Hardaware Acceleration and Game Mode:** Enable and disable parameters on PC

+  * **Additional options:**
+    * **Change global username:** Change username on headset
+    * **Show hidden settings:** Display of hidden advanced settings on the headset.
+    * **Fixing the OpenSSL SHA Crash Bug error:** On Intel processors, starting with the 10th generation, there is a bug due to which many games on some versions of the Unreal Engine crash or do not start.
+This option fixes the bug.
+    * **Restarting the Oculus service on the PC:** Sometimes it is necessary to restart all services, and to avoid running around the Windows settings, you can use this option.
+    * **Open VPN settings on the headset:** Opens VPN settings on the headset.
+    * **Set high priority to Oculus services:** Setting high priority to Oculus services.
+    * **Oculus Wireless ADB app complex installation:** App for controlling the headset via ADB directly inside the headset, without using a computer.
+    * **Managing registry keys for application startup:** Added the ability to save program launch keys to the registry.
+Currently, only one key is available - "Bypass".
+It allows skipping the initial check when launching the program and also not displaying the information table, which saves a significant amount of time on program startup - approximately one and a half seconds.
+The key can be removed from the registry at any time or added again.
+If the key is set, instead of the full check and table, a small status indication of the headset will be displayed in the top left corner of the program: Red label - headset not connected, Green label - headset connected

 * **Firmware update and firmware information:**
     * **Fully automatic firmware:** The headset firmware update is fully automated, just place the firmware file next to the program with any name.
 Developer Mode is required.